Bristol Postgraduate Research Scholarships

 We strongly encourage you to contact supervisors for more information on their projects to ensure you are happy with your selection.

-An online application workshop was held on 7th November 2022 to offer advice and answer questions on the application process.
-If you are interested in viewing a recording, please request access here: Eventbrite registration
+An online application workshop was held on 14th November 2023 to offer advice and answer questions on the application process.
+Please see the recording here.

 Research statement: Please provide a research statement that indicates your research interests, motivations and what skills you would expect to develop.
 Please describe any contact you have had with supervisors (or if you have been unable to speak with them).
+Although the online application prompts you for a research proposal please only attach the research statement in this space.
+The research statement should describe any research experience you have and your research interests.
 Maximum 1 A4 page, 11pt Arial font.

 Personal statement: Please provide a personal statement that describes your training and experience so far, your motivation for doing a PhD, your motivations for applying to the University of Bristol, and why you think we should select you.
 We are keen to support applicants from minority and under-represented backgrounds (based on protected characteristics) and those who have experienced other challenges or disadvantages.
 We encourage you to use your personal statement to ensure we can take these factors into account.
 Maximum 1 A4 page, 11pt Arial font.